Inclusive Design Glossary

 Enhanced Transcripts

-An enhanced transcript is similar to a transcript with the addition that it also contains the text of the audio description of the media.
-This concept is important so that there is an affordance for those who would benefit from both a transcript as well as audio description.
+An enhanced transcript is similar to a transcript with the addition that it also includes the audio description.

 Audio Ducking